execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 (-1)^*sign-bit* * *integer-bit*.*mantissa* * 2^(*exponent* - *bias*)

-The calculation is identical to the one used for floats and doubles, and so is the explanation below on how to convert from binary to `long double`, except for the number of bits and what they represent, and the fact that there is no "hidden bit" (explained soon).
+The calculation is identical to the one used for floats and doubles, and so is the explanation below on how to convert from binary to long double, except for the number of bits and what they represent, and the fact that there is no "hidden bit" (explained soon).

 ### Calculating the exponent